axsh/openvnet/docs/InstallGuide.md

 ### Launch Services

 The OpenVNet's processes(vnmgr, webapi and vna) are registered as upstart job.
-You can launch them by the following commands.
-Several of them may have already been launched in the last sections.
+You can launch them by the following commands. vnmgr and webapi may have already been launched in the last sections.

 ```
 # initctl start vnet-vnmgr